aaron-grau/curic/sql/projects/url_shortener/README.md

 ## Phase IV: A simple CLI

-Write a very simple command-line interface in `bin/cli` (the convention for rails scripts is to omit the extension `.rb`).
+Write a very simple command-line interface in `bin/cli` (theconvention for rails scripts is to omit the extension `.rb`).
+You already know how to do this-- you have written programs that had CLIs using functions like `puts` and `gets.chomp` (e.g., Chess, Minesweeper, &c.).
 Add these features:

 * Ask the user for their email; find the `User` with this email.
 You don't have to support users signing up through the CLI.